Inist-CNRS/ezs/packages/core/README.md

 -   output.stop(withAnError)

 With a sync statement, you can break the pipe  with throw but with an async statement, you should use `stop(with An Error)` instead of throw.

-### statement modes

-Each statement can be executed in different modes :

--   **normal** : the statement is executed on each object its received
--   **unique** : the statement is executed only on the first object its received, for all other objects, the same result as the first object is return
--   **detachable** : the statement is executed on each object its received, but if ezs use a cluster or a server, the statement is executed on the server/cluster

-The basic way to use modes, it's with a ezs script or with ezs.dispatch function.

 # CLI